goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** Your test behaves like the child who cries wolf: shoot out loud false-positive cries (e.g., A test fails because a private variable name was changed).
+❌ **Otherwise:** Your test behaves like the child who cries wolf: shoot out loud false-positive cries (e.g., A test fails because a private variable name was changed).
 Unsurprisingly, people will soon start to ignore the CI notifications until someday a real bug will get ignored…

 <br/>
 <details><summary>✏ <b>Code Examples</b></summary>